Juventus vs PSV

 Juventus

 After a perfect start to the season with back-to-back 3-0 victories over newly-promoted Como and Verona, Juventus appear to have taken their foot off the gas.
-Although they remain unbeaten this season (WWDD), Juve’s last two games have ended in a goalless draw, the latest being Saturday’s clash with Empoli.
+Although they remain unbeaten this season [WWDD], Juve's last two games have ended in a goalless draw, the latest being Saturday’s clash with Empoli.

-The Old Lady will have the opportunity to break the two-game duck when they face one-time UCL winners PSV this Tuesday in what will surprisingly be the first competitive meeting between both sides.
-After being banned from European competition last season, Tuesday’s early kick-off clash against PSV will see Juve, alongside Aston Villa (vs. Young Boys), become one of the four sides to have the first taste of the UEFA Champions League in its new format.
+The Old Lady will have the opportunity to break the two-game duck when they face one-time UCL winners PSV [1988] on European turf this Tuesday.
+Surprisingly, this will be the first competitive meeting between both sides.

-While no competitive record could be drawn up, Juve have only lost twice to Dutch opposition in the UEFA Champions League (6W, 3D, 2L).
-Dušan Vlahović is expected to start in attack when Thiago Motta, making his first appearance in the competition as a manager, deploys the familiar 4—2—3—1 formation.
-Meanwhile, new signing Francisco Conceição is sidelined till early October, and Arkadiusz Milik is also ruled out.
+Dušan Vlahović is expected to start in attack when Thiago Motta, making his first appearance as a manager in the competition, deploys the familiar 4—2—3—1.
+Meanwhile, new signing Francisco Conceição is sidelined until early October, and Arkadiusz Milik is also ruled out.

 PSV